 To participate in the VSQG collection programs listed below, your business:

 - May need to have, or apply for, a hazardous waste identification number (formerly a U.S. EPA ID) from the Minnesota Pollution Control Agency (MPCA).
-Refer to the MPCA's fact sheet for more information.
+For more information, see the publication - Obtaining a Waste ID Number.

 - Must generate 220 pounds or less (approximately half a drum) of hazardous waste per month.
 However, businesses generating as little as 1 kilogram of acute hazardous waste must follow the requirements of a Large Quantity Generator (LQG).